-As to Eng Hocks objections over his boss 'How can you possibly say such a thing?
-We still sin, we still feel the power of temptation and the power of sin; how therefore can you say honestly that you are dead to the rule and to the reign and to the whole dominion of sin?
+As to Eng Hock's objections over his boss 'How can you possibly say such a thing?
+We still sin, we still feel the power of temptation and the power of sin; how can you honestly say that you are dead to the rule and to the reign and to the whole dominion of sin?"